Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: General notation

 The {\it negative part} of a real-valued map $f$ is $\gls{negativepart}=\max\{0,-f\}$.

 We denote by $\gls{diracmass}$ the unit Dirac mass at a point $x$ in any measurable space.

-Finally, the symbol $\Box$ right at the end of a statement indicates that this statement won't be given a proof, either since a reference is given or since it is an immediate consequence of previous statements.
+Finally, the symbol $\Box$ right at the end of a statement indicates that this statement will not be given a proof, either since a reference is given or since it is an immediate consequence of previous statements.